 Such a layer may contain one or both of the following approaches based on learnings from historical observations combined with an operator’s expert domain knowledge:

 - Interpretable generic multi-sensor anomaly detection: Despite having few failure examples, a historian will contain plenty of sensor data from regular operations.
-An approach can therefore be developed to monitor all sensors simultaneously from a compressor and alert an operator when any of those measurements are outside of the regular operational envelope based on historical observations.
+An approach can therefore be developed to monitor all (or a subset of) compressor sensors simultaneously and alert an operator when the input is outside the regular operational domain based on historical observations.
 This approach is sometimes called anomaly or outlier detection, and uses algorithms that learn the patterns of regular operations without the need for data representing fault modes.
-Preference should be given to machine learning algorithms which can relate such an alert back to the primary sensors which caused the alert.
+Preference should be given to interpretable anomaly detection algorithms, which by their nature allow to draw a connection between an alert and the sensors contributing to it.
 Thus, guiding the operator to where in the compression system a problem might be occurring.
 The feedback from the operator can also be collected, and used to construct a dataset of labeled suspected failures.
 This data collection process serves the double purpose of improving the “generic anomaly detection” algorithm and laying the foundations for training fault-specific machine learning algorithms.